c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 2) Using the macro.

 Broadly speaking, people who will use this macro - or any GNU Autoconf macro for that matter, can be divided up into two categories, depending upon how they use the macros.
-They can be classified as using macros either indirectly or directly.
+They can be categorised as using macros either indirectly or directly.

   1) Indirect users of macros -> Package maintainers
   2) Direct users of macros   -> Package users